award999/sourcekit-lsp/Contributor Documentation/LSP Extensions.md

   label?: string

   /**
-   * The location of the of where the #Playground macro expansion occured in the source code.
+   * The location of where the #Playground macro was used in the source code.
    */
   location: Location
 }